danbelov/InfSem/README.md

 # InfSem

-Repository for the Informatik seminar work
+Repository for the research papers written during "Computer science seminar" subject at the Bern University of Applied Sciences

-written by the two students of the Bern University of Applied Sciences, Daniil Belov and Jonas Nydegger.
+written by the two students of the abovementioned university, Daniil Belov and Jonas Nydegger.

 To build the file, use any Latex client (i used MikTeX) on docker_build.tex